AkiraPinemoon/Aerosol/README.md

 # <img src="https://github.com/user-attachments/assets/bed6d49a-9106-46ae-ad35-8a5cc9301e0c" width="28"> Aerosol - Obsidian FOSS Sync Server + Plugin
-A plugin for Obsidian, that allows for decentralized syncing of vaults on self-hosted servers.
-Created for an assignment at ITECH in the timeframe of two weeks.
+A server and plugin for Obsidian, that allows for syncing of vaults with self-hosted servers.

 ---